 top of page

-My Breathwork Story ~ Coming Home To Myself
+My Breathwork Story

 Whether it was intense exercise, focusing on others, or reaching for alcohol, I was constantly trying to outrun the emptiness.
-But no matter how hard I pushed or distracted myself, the disconnection stayed — a quiet ache that had actually been with me since childhood, buried under layers of productivity and perfectionism.
+But no matter how hard I pushed or distracted myself, the disconnection stayed.
+A quiet ache that had actually been with me since childhood, buried under layers of productivity and perfectionism.

 The anxiety and gut issues worsened.
 I knew something had to change, but I didn’t know where to begin.